kestra-io/docs/content/blogs/2024-03-15-top-10-sql-framework.md

 But, the reality is that many teams use different data stacks and tools.
 This blog post unpacks the various SQL frameworks, highlighting the trade-offs each method presents for different project requirements.

 ## dbt core

-The most popular + why is the most popular and widely adopted But it has shortcomings discussed in this post – Link to the dbt vs SQLMesh post
+X The most popular + why is the most popular and widely adopted X But it has shortcomings discussed in this post – Link to the dbt vs SQLMesh post

 ## 1) Airflow